 Ans.
 Google AdWords works on an auction system, which occurs every time a user carries out a keyword search.
-To get the most out of Google AdWords, your Quality Score and bid amount should be optimized.
+To get the most out of Google AdWords, your Quality Score and bid amount should be optimised.
 The better the Quality Score and bid amount, the better would be your ad positioning.

 Q62.
 Name some Google AdWords ad extensions.

 Ans.
 The most popular Google AdWords ad extensions are –

 - Affiliate location extension

 - App extension